 Although the study of DuckDuckGo may seem quite biased, given that even a search engine is a direct competitor to Google, their findings are interesting for anyone who wants to better examine Google's internal features.

-According to the findings of the study, Google personalized results are displayed based on personal information previously collected about specific users (e.g., search, browsing, and shopping history), automatically adding each one to a so-called “ bubble ”(bubble filter).
+According to the findings of the study, Google personalized results are displayed based on personal information previously collected about specific users (e.g., search, browsing and shopping history), automatically adding each of them to a so-called "filter bubble" .

 Google uses this filter bubble to tailor particular search results that appear to a user who is searching for a particular term or phrase, so most of the study participants see results unique to them.

-Moreover, even though Google claims to have worked on its removal of the "filter" that showed the results users wanted, DuckDuckGo discovered, with the help of the 87 volunteers who participated in the study, that users saw results unique to each one, even when they were logged out or when they were in .
+In addition, although Google claims that it worked to remove the "filter" function that showed the results that users would like, DuckDuckGo discovered, with the help of the 87 volunteers in the study, that users saw results uniquely in each, even when disconnected or in private browsing mode.

-Users are trapped in Google's "filter bubble" even after opting out them and their anonymous browsing.
+Users are trapped in Google's "bubble filter" even after logging out and browsing anonymously.

 Google also showed some search results to some of the participants in the study, which other users did not see as if they were looking for them, although they were incognito or disconnected.
 This in itself means that if Google had eliminated the filter bubble bias, they would all have the same results, but this is not the case, and instead, by linking a user to the internet, the Google search engine uses the information it already knows about providing personalized results.